pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 ##### Wikipedia

--   A greedy algorithm is an algorithm that follows the problem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
+-   A greedy algorithm is an algorithm that follows the oblem solving heuristic of making the locally optimal choice at each stage with the hope of finding a global optimum.
-    -   For instance, to solve the travelling salesman problem with a greedy strategy, adopt the following strategy: "At each stage visit an unvisited city nearest to the current city."
+    -   For instance, to solve the travelling salesman oblem with a greedy strategy, adopt the following strategy: "At each stage visit an unvisited city nearest to the current city."